TotallyInformation/node-red-contrib-uibuilder/docs/roadmap.md

 * Allow control of showMsg from Node-RED.

 * Improvements to `uib-cache` node
+  * CHANGE CONTEXT VAR HANDLING TO DEAL WITH ASYNC
   * Output node.warn msg if recv input with no "Cache by" msg prop. (e.g. no msg.topic for default setting)
   * Add cache clear button to complement the cache clear control msg
   * Add optional page filter - a cache with a page filter will only send the cache if the replay request is from that page.
 Page filters need to allow a list of pages and ideally wildcards.